PDDStudio/EncryptedPreferences/README.md

 ##Reason & Explanation

-When developing an Android application you often save primitive values to your application's internal storage, using [SharedPreferences](https://developer.android.com/reference/android/content/SharedPreferences.html).
+When developing an Android application you often save primitive values to your application's internal storage using [SharedPreferences](https://developer.android.com/reference/android/content/SharedPreferences.html).

-All values written to your SharedPreferences are stored unencrypted in a simple and plain `.xml` file inside your application's internal directory.
+All values written to your SharedPreferences are stored unencrypted in a simple and plain `.xml file` inside your application's internal directory.
 In case you save sensitive or important data here, it can be easily read (and modified) by users with a rooted phone.
 To avoid this, I created EncryptedPreferences.

-EncryptedPreferences is a simple wrapper around the oficial SharedPreferences, which saves all data encrypted using an AES 256-bit key.
+EncryptedPreferences is a simple wrapper around the oficial SharedPreferences API, which saves all data (containing both, keys and values) encrypted using [Advanced Encryption Standard](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) (AES/256 bit key).
 The library takes care about all heavy lifting, so all you have to do is to read and write your preferences as usual.

-EncryptedPreferences aims to have the same API as the offical SharedPreferences, to make it as easy as possible to switch over.
+EncryptedPreferences aims to have the same API as the offical SharedPreferences, to make it as easy as possible to integrate it into your application.

 ##Getting Started